-These areas are easy to overlook, but even if you're meeting minimum government standards, customers and stakeholders may have higher expectations, so strong internal compliance is a must in this area.
+These areas are easy to overlook, but even if you're meeting minimum government and industry standards, customers and stakeholders may have higher expectations, so strong internal compliance is a must in this area.

 3. Corrupt and illegal practices

 How you deal with the potential for illegal activity within your organization is another important factor.
 This can come in a wide range of forms, from executives taking or offering bribes to insiders committing fraud or siphoning funds.

 You can't assume this won't happen to you, or that all your employees will be honest or loyal enough not to engage in such practices.
-Ultimately, you're responsible for everything that takes place in your business, so you need strong compliance controls in place to monitor your operations for any suspicious activity.
+Ultimately, you're responsible for everything that takes place in your business, so you need strong internal controls in place to monitor your operations for any suspicious activity.

 4. Process risks

 Process risk management covers all the various day-to-day activities that go on within the business, from quality assurance checks to maintenance of critical machinery or IT systems.
 There are a range of things that can go wrong within these areas that can result in compliance breaches.

 For example, human error could lead to essential financial reporting being incomplete or inaccurate, which can leave you in violation of various industry or government regulations.
 On the internal compliance side, failure to follow specified steps for activities such as IT management or repair schedules can leave businesses more vulnerable to hackers, or result in greater risk of equipment failure.